nunerajender/character/README.md

 . limit access to api

-. figure out how to position new item in the scoped view

 . add loader spinner for form update (ladda by hakimel)

 . replace topnav with original menu version